Important facts about the Columbus Civic Theater

 Richard Albert has been the Civic’s Artistic Director since it was founded.
 The Civic was originally founded by Doug Rutledge, a local poet, Mark C Reeves, and Richard Albert.

-The board is made up of seven people, two of which are staff members.The Columbus Civic Theater is funded by individual donors and the Greater Columbus Arts Council, for the most part.
+The board is made up of nine people, two of which are staff members.The Columbus Civic Theater is funded by individual donors and the Greater Columbus Arts Council, for the most part.

 The Artistic Director is writing a book about the state of theater in America.